openedx/edx-platform/docs/README.rst

 We welcome input from the community on any documentation issues.
 You can submit issues to the Documentation project in the `Open edX JIRA board`_.

-You will need to `create a free JIRA`_ account before you can submit your first ticket.
+You will need to `create a free JIRA account`_ account before you can submit your first ticket.

 .. _create a free JIRA account: https://openedx.atlassian.net/admin/users/sign-up